mylsklaark/new_york_taxis/README.md

 ## PostgreSQL Database, pgAdmin Web Interface, and Data Ingestion

+This text is no longer an accurate reflection of the contents of this repository as of February 2025.
+I will update it once I have completed the project.

 This project sets up a **PostgreSQL database**, a **pgAdmin web interface**, and a **data ingestion pipeline** using **Docker**.
 It consists of three main containers:

 - **PostgreSQL Container (`ny_taxi_postgres`)**: A container running PostgreSQL 13, hosting the `ny_taxi` database.
 This container is responsible for storing the data (e.g., yellow taxi trips) ingested into the database.
 It listens on port `5432` and has persistent storage configured via Docker volumes, ensuring data is not lost during container restarts.